-The carrying amount of financial assets includes deferred fees and expenses accounted for using the effective interest yield method and are initially recognised at fair value.
-They are subsequently measured at amortised cost using the effective interest rate method net of provision.
+The carrying amount of financial assets includes deferred fees and expenses accounted for using the effective interest method and are initially recognised at fair value.
+They are subsequently measured at amortised cost using the effective interest method net of provision.

-The acquisition of loans that meet the Fund's investment objectives occurs in the form of an equitable assignment by the financier and the responsible entity.
+The acquisition of financial assets that meet the Fund's investment objectives occurs in the form of an equitable assignment.